 Known heart disorders (possibly)

-Appropriate tetanus prophylaxis Prevention Tetanus is acute poisoning from a neurotoxin produced by Clostridium tetani.
+Appropriate tetanus prophylaxis Prevention Tetanus is acute poisoning resulting from a neurotoxin produced by Clostridium tetani.
 Symptoms are intermittent tonic spasms of voluntary muscles.
-Spasm of the masseters accounts for the name lockjaw... read more and topical burn wound care Initial wound care Burns are injuries of skin or other tissue caused by thermal, radiation, chemical, or electrical contact.
+Spasm of the masseters accounts for... read more and topical burn wound care Initial wound care Burns are injuries of skin or other tissue caused by thermal, radiation, chemical, or electrical contact.
 Burns are classified by depth (superficial and deep partial-thickness, and full-thickness)... read more are required.
 Pain is treated with nonsteroidal anti-inflammatory drugs or other analgesics.